 In the Valley we recently moved too, is an expansive national park, home to a small resident population of hardy folk, and neighbour Ted.
 A single elderly man who doesn’t keep great health.
 Often, I stop at Ted’s gate, in the daze of an Autumn evening walk, to admire the scarlet dahlias that embrace the circumference of his garden, still radiant despite the cooler days.
 A vestige to the number of seasons he has lived.
 Relishing this time as all to soon the Sun will move further North, the days shorten and the dahlias will fade.
 Defenceless against the elemental play of the Autumn-Winter Junction.

-I reflect on the life of the dahlias admired so, manifested from the pulse of life, energy transformed into nature.
-The lens of their life, indicate potent seasonal junctions, their gradual disappearance marks the transition of Autumn to Winter.
+I reflect on the life of the dahlias admired so, manifested from the pulse of life, energy transformed into magnificent receptors of colour and texture.
+The lens of their life, indicate potent seasonal junctions: blooming in high Summer until they gradually fade to return back to the earth during the transition of Autumn to Winter.

 It is also the time that we are most vulnerable, when disease can root deeper if we do not live according to right intelligence or when those of body & mind no longer strong enough will return from whence it came.
 The soul shedding it’s earthly form in the cycle of life – gives way to death, so death may give back life.